FarizLogic/Bridge-8-CPU/README.md

 ## What is Bridge-8?

 Bridge-8 is an **8-bit accumulator-based educational CPU simulator** written in Java Swing.
-It is designed for university-level teaching in Computer Architecture and Digital Logic, mapping directly to concepts from Stallings' *Computer Organization and Architecture*.
+It is designed for university-level teaching in Computer Architecture and Digital Logic, mapping directly to concepts from Stallings' *Computer Organization and Architecture* textbook.

 It bridges:
 - **Hardware concepts** — register transfers, datapaths, instruction cycles, condition flags